 A word of warning: this is no easy feat, there are lots of things to consider, calculate and plan accordingly when properly utilizing a map.
 If you only want to be able to read a map and follow a road while you’re driving towards your next holiday then some of the things you will find here will not be very useful to you.

 But if you travel through the countryside and wilderness on foot, or if you risk finding yourself lost away from civilization, then you will need all of these instructions.
+Check out our earlier piece on what to include in your day hike checklist for more insight.

 Keep in mind, these skills are required and often used by the military.
 So if you want to be that military status cool, then expect to be that much serious about this.
 Let’s begin!